johnkeith/mmtest/source/all_sections.md

 The third session of this unit is pitch day.
 Students take the ideas they came up with in the second session and present them to the class.
 These presentations need not be long, one to two minutes tops per student.

 Presntations are then followed by voting on the app ideas.
 The students should vote for their top three choices, but should not vote for their own idea.

+The votes will be used to determine the best app ideas in the class.
+We will then split into groups based on the winning apps, with no more than 3 - 4 students per group.

+## Part Four: First Design Day

+The next step is to begin fleshing out our design ideas.
+We start by forming into our groups, then taking a few minutes to write out an *Application Definition Statement* (ADS) that succiciently states the nature of our app - the problem it solves and the users it targets.
+This ADS provides a point of reference for all group members to keep them focused on the overall goals of the app during the design process.

+On this day, we introduce a handful of fundamental concepts related to design.